oracle/python-oracledb/doc/src/api_manual/pool_params.rst

     Connections become candidates for termination when they are acquired or released back to the pool, and have existed for longer than ``max_lifetime_session`` seconds.
 Connections that are in active use will not be closed.
-In python-oracledb Thick mode, Oracle Client libraries 12.1 or later must be used and, prior to Oracle Client 21, cleanup only occurs when the pool is accessed.
+When python-oracledb Thick mode is using Oracle Client libraries older than version 21, cleanup only occurs when the pool is accessed.

 .. autoproperty:: PoolParams.max_sessions_per_shard